Teaching ESL in Taiwan

 Types of Applicable Visas:

-• Visa Exempt Entry: Extended to several countries (listed on Taiwanese embassy website).
-Valid for 30 days.
+- Visa Exempt Entry: Extended to several countries (listed on Bureau of Consular Affairs, Ministry of Foreign Affairs website).
+Valid for 90 days.
 Not extendable or convertible to other visas.

-• Resident Visa: Designed for those who intend to stay in Taiwan for longer than six months.
-This visa is issued to teachers who have secured a teaching contract and whose schools have processed the work permit prior to their relocation to Taiwan.
-Some schools have their teachers enter Taiwan on a Visitor Visa, and then process the work permit and Resident Visa once there.
+- Resident Visa: Designed for those who intend to stay in Taiwan for longer than six months.
+This visa is often issued to teachers who have secured a teaching contract and whose schools have processed the work permit prior to their relocation to Taiwan.
+Some schools have their teachers enter Taiwan on a Visitor Visa and then process the work permit and Resident Visa once there.

-• Spousal Visa: designed for those married to a Taiwanese citizen and living in Taiwan.
-This visa can be used to teach English, providing the necessary requirements are met.
+- Spousal Visa: designed for those married to a Taiwanese citizen and living in Taiwan.
+This visa can be used to teach English, provided the necessary requirements are met.

 Important Visa Information:

-• Visas will only be granted if there is sufficient time remaining on the applicant’s passport.
-(This should be confirmed by a local Taiwanese embassy/consulate).
+- Visas will only be granted if there is sufficient time remaining on the applicant’s passport.
+(This should be confirmed by a local Taiwanese Economic and Cultural Office).

-• Leaving the country without a re-entry permit essentially cancels one’s visa.
+- Leaving the country without a re-entry permit essentially cancels one’s visa.
+However, Resident Visa holders are allowed multiple exits and entries.

 Standard Process for Obtaining Legal Documentation to Work Legally in Taiwan:

-• The applicant applies for a Resident Visa/Entry Permit at the Taiwanese embassy/consulate.
+- Once the applicant receives the work permit, he/she applies for a Resident Visa/Entry Permit at the Taiwanese Economic and Cultural Office with jursidction over their region.

-• If the work permit is not processed by the school prior to relocation to Taiwan, the applicant applies for a Tourist Visa at local Taiwanese embassy/consulate.
-Once in Taiwan, the school applies for the work permit on behalf of the teacher.
-The teacher must leave the country (“visa run” to nearby country) to obtain the new Resident visa.
+- If the work permit is not processed by the school prior to relocation to Taiwan, the applicant applies for a Visitor Visa at local Taiwanese Economic and Cultural Office.
+Once in Taiwan the school applies for the work permit on behalf of the teacher.

-• Once a work permit is obtained, the application for a Resident Visa/ARC (Alien Resident Card) is made.
+- Once a work permit is obtained, application for a Resident Visa/ARC (Alien Resident Card) is made.

-(Important to check with Taiwanese embassy/consulate as variations in requirements sometimes occur)
+(Important to check with the Taiwanese Economic and Cultural Office with jurisdiction over your region, as variations in requirements can occur frequently)

-• Passport photos – as recent as six months (Specifications should be confirmed with local embassy/consulate)
+- Passport photos – no older than three months (specifications should be confirmed with local Economic and Cultural Office)

-• For Visitor’s Visa: Bank account balance statement showing sufficient funds (approx. $2,000 US) to stay in Taiwan for the period stated on application
+- For Visitor's Visa: Bank account balance statement issued in the last 3 months with your name clearly indicated and showing sufficient funds to stay in Taiwan for the period stated on application

-• For Visitor’s Visa: Photocopy of one’s airline ticket or travel itinerary issued by travel agent
+- For Visitor’s Visa: Photocopy of one’s airline ticket or travel itinerary issued by travel agent indicating dates of arrival to and departure from Taiwan

 The Canadian Trade Office in Taipei (CTOT)